ULW FAQs

 • Consider the student's potential to gain from the experience and potential leadership qualities, including those of quiet or introverted leaders who have talent.

 • The ULW strives to have diverse representation of universities and student backgrounds in the cohort each year.
-We encourage applications from individuals who are members of a group that is historically underrepresented in the atmospheric and related sciences, including students who are black or African American, American Indian or Alaska Native, Hispanic or Latino, female, first-generation college students, veterans, and students with disabilities.
+We encourage applications from individuals who are members of a group that is historically underrepresented in the Earth system sciences and related sciences, including students who are black or African American, American Indian or Alaska Native, Hispanic or Latino, female, first-generation college students, veterans, and students with disabilities.
 The ULW welcomes lesbian, gay, bisexual, and transgender students.

 WHAT IS THE BENEFIT TO MY DEPARTMENT/SCHOOL?